jameskermode/ACEinterfaces/ase/README.md

 ## Instructions ACE ASE Interface

+This is the `debug` version of ACEinterfaces.

-This folder contains an ASE calculator to evaluate `ACE.jl` potentials from python :
+This folder contains an ASE calculator to evaluate `ACE1.jl` potentials from python :

+The relevant files for debugging the C-Julia interface are:
 * `ace/ace_c.h` and `ace/ace_c.c` : the C interface layer
+* `test_ace.c` is an executable that can reproduce the segfaults
+* `Makefile` can be used to compile the project
+Other files are not necessary for debugging the C-Julia embedding
 * `ace/ase.py` : the python ASE calculator wrapping the C interface
 * `test_ase_calc.py` : a short test code